asimihsan/arqinator/README.md

 The preferred way of using SFTP is to use password-less SSH login by putting your SSH public key into the SFTP server's `authorized_keys`.
-When you do so currently arqinator only supported unencrypted SSH private keys.
+When you do so currently arqinator only supports unencrypted SSH private keys.
 However if you want to log into the SFTP server using a plaintext password you can set the following environment variable: